s3nt1n3lz21/BaldursGateAI/README.md

    2. Cleric - Cure Medium Wounds - If Ally Health Low
    3. Cleric - Cure Serious Wounds - If Ally Health Low
    4. Cleric - Mass Cure - If Ally Health Low
-2. Healing Potions
+2. Use And Share Healing Potions

-   4. Elixir of Health - If Poisoned or Diseased
-   1. Potion of Healing - If Health Low
+   2. Potion of Extra Healing (27 Hit Points) - If Lost 27 Hit Points And < 60% Health
-   2. Potion of Extra Healing - If Health Low
+   1. Potion of Healing (9 Hit Points) - If Lost 9 Hit Points And < 70% Health
-   3. Antidote - If Poisoned
-   4. Elixir of Health - If Health Low, Poisoned or Diseased

-5. Run Away If Health Is Low
+5. Run Away If Health Is Low (AIRanged Will Run Away As Soon As An Enemy Comes Near)

-   1. If enemy nearby and space to run away, run away
-   2. If enemy nearby and no space to run away, continue with normal actions
+   1. If Enemy Nearby And Space To Run Away, Run Away
+   2. If Enemy Nearby And No Space To Run Away, Continue With Normal Actions
 6. Debuff/Control Spells

    1. Cleric - Zone Of Sweet Air - If Gas/Cloud Spell In Area
    1. Cleric - Silence - If Enemy Spellcasters
+   1. Wizard - Lower Resistance - If Enemy Has High Magical Resistance
    2. Wizard - Secret Word - If Spellcaster With Spell Blocking Spell
    2. Wizard - Detect Invisibility - If Enemy Casts Invisibility Spell
+   2. Cleric - Hold Person
+   2. Wizard - Sleep
+   2. Wizard - Hold Person
    2. Wizard - Hold Monster - If Many Enemies
    2. Wizard - Chaos - If Many Enemies
    2. Wizard - Horror - If Many Enemies
+   2. Wizard - Breach - If Enemy With Magical Buff
    3. Wizard - Dispel Magic - If Ally With Magical Debuff
    3. Wizard - Dispel Magic - If Enemy With Magical Buff
    3. Wizard - Remove Magic - If Enemy With Magical Buff